 But it's also very good for business.

-So that's wow, the incentive because you get ratings and clicks to go up.
+So that's, wow, the incentive because you get ratings and clicks to go up.

-And to get that next contract offer from your boss at these more liberal networks and publications, if you go after Trump as hard as possible.
+It's to be accepted within the bubble and loved by their peers and to get that next contract offer from your boss at these more liberal networks and publications if you go after Trump as hard as possible.

 I'm just surprised there aren't more contrarians that just say, look, I'm going to give an honest opinion.